Pure Vermont Maple Products

 If you call the sugar house there is a better chance than not you spoke with Jonathan.
 Jon handles customer service and sales; in addition, he produces value added maple products in the sugar house kitchen.
 Fine maple products are not produced by luck, it is Jon's diligent eye that ensures the products our customers receive are up to our high standards.

-Maple Syrup produced on the Carman Brook Farm is pure and natural.
-Made from the maple sap collected from maple trees on our farm, it is pesticide and formaldehyde free, contains no preservatives, artificial flavorings or colors.
-Maple Syrup is naturally gluten free.
-You can feel good about Vermont Maple Syrup on your table.
+The Vermont Maple Syrup produced on the Carman Brook Farm is pure and natural, produced from the sap of maple trees on our farm, it is pesticide and formaldehyde free, contains no preservatives, artificial flavorings, or color additives.
+Maple Syrup is naturally gluten free and vegan.
+Our 3D Leaf is filled with Amber Rich Taste syrup, which is the perfect grade to be showcased in glass.